-108. CW-4 recalled that shortly after one of the Company's public filings in late 2015 or early 2016, Perrigo was criticized by an analyst for not knowing more about Omega's poor profitability.
+- or early 2016, Perrigo was criticized by an analyst for not knowing more about Omega's poor profitability.
 According to CW-4, "corporate didn't have access to the Omega numbers they wanted" at that time given the faulty integration process.
 CW-4 stated that very late in the quarter-end or year-end financial consolidation process, Perrigo's finance department identified shortfalls in Omega's financial results, which were largely unknown by finance leadership until that late date.
-CW-4 attributed the late identification to the deficient data migration process.

-109. Perrigo also was late to acknowledge the pricing concerns voiced by Omega and knew or recklessly disregarded the extent to which Perrigo would have to discount products to make them competitive in the EU.
+CW-4 attributed the late identification to the deficient data migration process. - knew or recklessly disregarded the extent to which Perrigo would have to discount products to make them competitive in the EU.
 Ray stated that Omega executives and sales personnel explained the effect of the pricing challenges caused by EU regulations to Perrigo's U.S. executive management, including Papa, senior management in Ireland, and Board members in the U.S. According to Ray, the Omega sales team felt that executive management and the Board ignored or minimized their warnings because they were more concerned at the time with fending off the Mylan takeover.
 Frustration boiled over to the point where some Omega salespeople stopped attending meetings with Perrigo's executive management.
 Ray's impression, based on the calls and meetings she attended, was that the frustration applied to sales challenges at all Omega locations.

-110. Given the magnitude and duration of these problems with Omega during the Relevant Period, Perrigo was nowhere close to being in a position to benefit from the Omega acquisition.
-Despite having knowledge of these material problems with the Omega integration,
+113. Given the magnitude and duration of these problems with Omega during the Relevant Period, Perrigo was nowhere close to being in a position to benefit from the Omega acquisition.
+Despite having knowledge of these material problems with the Omega integration, Defendants continued to point to Omega's value as the primary basis for rejecting Mylan's multiple offers in communications to investors.